-The Huntington Arts Council promotes arts and culture generated by Long Island artists to our children and to the general population.
+The Huntington Arts Council, a 501c3 not for profit organization, promotes arts and culture generated by Long Island artists to our children and to the general population.
 We work to enrich the cultural, social and economic life of the community by nurturing the professional development of artists, and by providing timely news and events via Arts Cultural News (circulation: 90,000).
 Our Arts-in-Education program reaches 35,000 children annually through our partner school districts.
 We also offer artistic programs and services to our more than 100 cultural organization members who encompass the broad spectrum of arts disciplines.

 The arts are an important reason why Long Island is increasingly recognized as a great place to live, work and conduct business.
 The arts generate jobs and wages, millions in annual direct spending, and millions more in terms of indirect spending by people drawn to attend cultural events in our community.